 The Tudors: History, Culture and Religion

-Please note that this module is not recruiting at present.
+Please note that this course is not recruiting at present.

 Tuesday 1st May 2012 - Friday 20th July 2012

 Sorry this course is now fully subscribed - it will be offered again in the autumn

 This online course considers the Tudor court as archetypal in the history of the English monarchy.
 We will study the culture of this period through a blend of archaeology, art, history, and literature; analysing its evolution, function and impact in a period of formative change for English society.